elashish14/blog/content/why-i-prefer-document-typesetters.md

 data that they're creating - they're just looking at a very high level abstraction of it when they are using their document processing software.
-Markup languages, on the other hand, usually allow users to write their content in simply structured Unicode files; and since users can see *exactly* what is being passed to the document generator, they can rest assured that these types of transparent errors do not occur.
+Markup languages, on the other hand, usually allow users to write their content in simply structured text files; and since users can see *exactly* what is being passed to the document generator, they can rest assured that these types of transparent errors do not occur.
+The text-based input provided to the document generation program is far less ambiguous than the graphical view of the complicated GUIs of document processing software.

 ## Flexibility of Conversion Tools